Kevin-Wong2016/ReVanced-Manager-Plus/readme.md

 ---

-## 🌟 Introducing RV Manager Plus 3.0
+## 🌟 Introducing ReVanced Manager Plus 3.0

-A completely redesigned Android application for managing modded applications with modern architecture, enhanced user experience, and professional-grade features.
+A completely redesigned Android application for managing apps provided by Vanced.to with modern architecture, enhanced user experience, and professional-grade features.
 Built from the ground up using cutting-edge Android development practices.

 ![Main Screen](screenshots/main_screen.jpg)